Written by MacuHealth

 Reviewed by Jim Stringham, Ph.D.

-Nutritional supplements are notoriously unregulated, meaning that companies can make false claims about their products and put inactive ingredients in their formulations.
+Nutritional supplements are notoriously unregulated.
+This allows companies to make false claims about their products and put inactive ingredients in their formulations.
 As bad as this may sound, it has happened.

 So, who can you trust?
 The most effective way to evaluate any product claims is to examine the science (if any) conducted on it.
 Some companies may conduct in-house scientific testing and often advertise their “findings” on their website or social media.
 Yet, the most trusted and respected form of science is called peer-reviewed.